kestra-io/docs/docs/plugin-developer-guide/documentation/README.md

 ### Document the plugin outputs

-Outputs should be documented with the `io.swagger.v3.oas.annotations.media.Schema` annotation the same way as plugin properties.
+Outputs should be documented with the `io.swagger.v3.oas.annotations.media.Schema` annotation in the same way as plugin properties.
 Please read the section above for more information.

 Only use the annotation mentioned above.
 Never use `@PluginProperty` on an output.